cjsheets/chrome-extension-devops-adjust-layout/README.md

 # Chrome Extension - DevOps Adjust Layout

-Chrome extension to move the "bolt" pane to the right sidebar
+Move the "n of m required checks failed" card to the right sidebar.
+IMO, this makes the description and comments more accessible.

 ## How to use